 On Monday, April 15, the John F. Kennedy Presidential Library and Museum suffered a fire.
 It was quickly managed and extinguished by first responders from the Boston Fire Department and the Boston Police Department.
 My sincere thanks go to them for their extraordinary efforts.
 I am grateful that no one was injured.

 This fire occurred around the same time as the awful attack in Copley Plaza during the Boston Marathon.
 Our hearts go out to the victims of that terrible, terrible event.
 I have close ties to Boston.
 I have run that marathon with those people in the past and have had friends and relatives cheering for me at that finish line.
 I found this incident to be particularly sad and troubling.

 The Boston Police Department is investigating the cause of the fire and initial indications are that it was not connected to the bombings at the Boston Marathon.
 Please remember the people affected by the tragedy in Boston on Monday, and wish for their resilience and for their healing.

 Today, the work of the American people continues in Boston, and my heartfelt congratulations go out to the people who have been working hard to develop the Digital Public Library of America (DPLA), which is launching online today.
-Unfortunately, Monday’s tragedy occurred at the very steps of where the official gala launch was planned to be held, the Boston Public Library.… [ Read all ]
+Unfortunately, Monday’s tragedy occurred at the very steps of where the official gala launch was planned to be held, the Boston Public Library.
+The gala has … [ Read all ]